module-federation/aegis-host/README.md

 #### DIY

 To import your own models, update the `webpack/remote-entries.js` to point to your remoteEntry.js file and change owner, repo, filedir, and branch accordingly, if using GitHub as a remote.
-You must specify these same attributes in your repo, only in webpack.config.js [publicPath as URL params](https://github.com/module-federation/MicroLib-Example/blob/master/webpack.config.js).
-Also from microlib-example, you'll need the same version of webpack and the [extensions in the webpack dir](https://github.com/module-federation/MicroLib-Example/tree/master/webpack).
+You must specify these same attributes in your repo, only in webpack.config.js [publicPath as URL params](https://github.com/module-federation/aegis-Example/blob/master/webpack.config.js).
+Also from aegis-example, you'll need the same version of webpack and the [extensions in the webpack dir](https://github.com/module-federation/aegis-Example/tree/master/webpack).

 ### Installation